stevana/stateful-pbt-with-fakes/README.md

   runReal :: Command Counter r -> IO (Response Counter r) runReal Get  = Get_  <$> get
   runReal Incr = Incr_ <$> incr

+  -- We'll generate increments and reads of the counter with equal probability.
+  -- Notice that we only need to explain how to generate a single command, the -- library will use this to generate sequences of commands as we'll see later. generateCommand :: Counter -> Gen (Command Counter r) generateCommand _s = elements [Incr, Get]
 ```

 A common complaint is that the model (`Counter` and `runFake`) is as big as the